Thoughts about reading fiction, nonfiction, and children’s books, new and old

 I guess this goes back to the fact that I’m not drawn to best-sellers.
 I have the stereotype in my mind that best-sellers do not contain good writing and probably lack good stories.
 Stephen King thinks he is being snotty, but I found it painful to read his comparison of his 35 horror novels to a masterpiece like To Kill a Mockingbird.

 Obviously, some best-sellers are well-written and come to be considered “masterpieces.”
 I’m generalizing here.
 However, best-sellers, in my mind, are nothing compared to real writing.
-In Stephen King’s case, I’m sure he may be a creative (yet disturbed) story teller, but he is not a good writer (in my definitions).
+In Stephen King’s case, I’m sure he may be a creative (yet disturbed) storyteller, but he is not a good writer (in my definition).
 With that one paragraph, I lost the little bit of respect I still held for him.
 He thinks he writes like Harper Lee!

 I may offend people.
 More likely, you will think I’m being “snotty,” just like Stephen King claims he was being “snotty” to criticize Harper Lee for writing only one book.
 But this is what I’ve learned from Stephen King’s On Writing: popular, best-selling authors think they are also good writers.
 That may be true sometimes, but generally, I don’t believe it.